When the “blogging revolution” first began, blogs looked like blogs and websites looked like websites. One could easily tell the two apart.

 Knowing if your competitor’s site is built with WordPress can tell you a few things about their strategies and methods, such as what themes or plugins they are using.

-Here are a number of ways to tell if sites are running on WordPress:
+Here are a number of ways to tell if sites are built using WordPress:

-If you know how to bring up the source code of a web page (e.g. Firefox Menu > Web Developer > Page Source if using Firefox, or Google Menu > More Tools > View Source if using Google Chrome), you can look for a tell-tale footprint …
+If you know how to view the source code of a web page (e.g. Firefox Menu > Web Developer > Page Source if using Firefox, or Google Menu > More Tools > View Source if using Google Chrome), you can look for obvious tell-tale footprints …

-(View your web page source code in the Firefox browser)
+(View the page source code in the Firefox browser)

-Let’s say that you are browsing online and you visit a web site that you like, and you’re wondering if the site runs on WordPress …
+Let’s say that you are surfing the web and you visit a website that you like, and you’re wondering if the site uses WordPress …

 First, bring up the site’s source code on your screen, using the methods described above.

-After the source code of the page loads on your screen, you can search for the words “wp-content” either by visually scanning the code …
+Once the source code of the page loads on your screen, search for the words “wp-content” either manually …

 (Using Firefox’s ‘Find’ function)

-Note: If you are unable to see “wp-content” within the page source code, it does not mean that you are not looking at a WordPress site.
+Note: If you cannot find “wp-content” in the source code, it doesn’t necessarily mean that it’s not a WordPress site.

-There are other ways to find out if the site was built using the WordPress software, as we will soon be discussing.
+There are other ways to tell if a site was built using the WordPress software, as we will soon see.

-As the focus of this post is to try and help non “techies”, however, we have listed below a number of easier methods you can use to check if your web site is built with WordPress other than scanning the source code.
+As the point of this post is to help non “techies”, however, we have listed below a number of easy ways to check if your web site is built with WordPress other than searching the source code.

-While this may seem like the logical thing to do, many web development companies, for whatever reason, will build clients a website and not tell them it’s WordPress.
+While this may seem like the obvious thing to do, some website developers, for whatever reason, will build clients a website and not tell them it’s WordPress.

-Okay … what if you can’t get in touch with your webmaster, or what if you’ve come across a site that you really like while surfing the net late at night and you need to know if the site was built with WordPress?
+Okay … what if you can’t reach your website developer, or what if you’ve come across a site that you really like while browsing the net late at night and want to know if the site was built with WordPress?

-If the site uses a WP theme where the web theme templates have not been modified, you will often see a “Powered by WordPress” notice displayed at the bottom of the site …
+If the site uses a WP theme where the website templates have not been modified, you will often see a “Powered by WordPress” notice shown in the footer section …

-If the simple methods above haven’t helped you, here are some other ways of telling whether a site uses WordPress or not …
+If the methods above haven’t helped you, here are some other ways of telling whether a website uses WordPress or not …

-Here are a couple of online applications that can tell you if a particular website uses WordPress or not, and what themes or plugins the site uses …
+Here are a couple of tools that can tell you if your website uses WordPress or not, and what themes or plugins the site uses …

 (Is It WP)

-Using this site is super simple.
-Just add the address of the website into the search field and click the button.
+Using this site is really quite simple.
+Just type in or paste in the URL of the website into the search field and click the button next to it.

-It will go and search through the URL code and tell you if the site was built using WordPress, and if so, it will even tell you which version of WordPress it is currently using …
+It will then go and search through the URL pages and tell you if the site was built using WordPress, and if so, which version of WordPress the site is currently using …

-If the web site was not built using WordPress, you will see a message similar to the one shown below …
+If the site is not a WP-driven website, you will see a message similar to the one below …

 To use this tool, go here: